What's a Pap Smear, and does it hurt?

 Do Pap smears hurt?
 Not really.
 I mean, it's not as delightful as getting a foot massage.
 But it's not like the UN will ban it for being like torture.

 Pap smears are done as part of a pelvic exam.
 Pelvic exams include checking the interior of your vagina for problems, checking on the condition of your ovaries, swabbing for chlamydia and gonorrhea and sometimes include a rectal exam and breast check.
 The doctor has to insert a speculum to open the vagina for inspection.
-This can be uncomfortable for girls who are nervous and tense.
+This can be uncomfortable for people who are nervous and tense.
 So, if you can relax, it's not bad at all.
 The swab itself is not painful and often doesn't feel more than a gentle poke or swipe.
 However, because the doctor's sweeping some stuff off your cervix, it can result in a day or three of light spotting.